Subnodal/subOS-concept/docs/en/system/file.md

 ## `file_rename`
-Given an existing node path as argument `oldPath` and new node path as argument `newPath`, rename an existing node sot hat it can be accessed via the specified new path.
+Given an existing node path as argument `oldPath` and new node path as argument `newPath`, rename an existing node so that it can be accessed via the specified new path.

 ## `file_readFolder`